pulumi/pulumi-hugo/themes/default/content/blog/deploy-wordpress-aws-pulumi-ansible/index.md

 Pulumi's [Command package]({{< relref "/registry/packages/command/" >}}) lets you run local or remote commands sequenced amongst other ordinary infrastructure as code actions.
 For instance, you can copy a local file to a remote server using SCP, run a local command, or run a remote command over SSH, before or after creating or destroying other infrastructure.
 This is precisely the building block that will allow Pulumi to orchestrate configuration management tasks.

 The first thing to do is render the [Ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html).
 Why "render"?
-The `playbook.yml` needs information only known at deployment time within your Pulumi program, including the server's address, the database URL, name, username, password, and so on, all of which are configurable or only known after spinning up the server and database.
+The `playbook.yml` needs information only known at deployment time within your Pulumi program, including the server's address, the database URL, name, username, password, and so on, all of which are configurable and only known after spinning up the server and database.

 The `playbook.yml` contains everything necessary to get Wordpress up and running.
 Notice the templated variables like `$DB_RDS` that need to be substituted with real values: